 Admiring the Northern Lights

 We did not retire to our tent right away, hoping to catch a glimpse of the Northern Lights, and gathered around the hot fire pit as the temperatures dropped with the late hours.
 We noticed light formations in the sky but the moon was full, too bright for ideal Aurora viewing.
 But our wishes came true.
 Around 1 am, as the cold pierced through the thick layers of clothes, faint white stripes appeared across the night sky, like light brush strokes.
 Minutes passed and the white turned into light and dark shades of green.
 We were admiring the Northern Lights!

 Luxury Winter Camping

 One of the dogs started to wimp softly and Bruno went to sit on the straw pile with her, to cuddle and calmed her down.
 He stayed for about two hours, keeping each other warm.
 On my end, I was starting to feel cold, the temperature probably set around -30° Celcius (-22° Fahrenheit).
 Time to move into the heated tent, to enjoy the provided luxury and the comforter-sized sleeping bag!

 Nestled in heavy down, baked in hot temperatures, we slept like babies.
 The heater worked so well Bruno turned it down in the middle of the night.
 I should have brought flip-flop and tank-top after all!
-We only heard the occasional barks from the dogs, but it was so quiet, so peaceful, just your typical night on the Arctic tundra…
+We only heard the occasional barks from the dogs, but it was so quiet, so peaceful, just your typical night during the Arctic tundra winter…

 The sun rises late over that part of Canada as it is based on Edmonton timezone for economic reasons.
 That morning, the rays of light appeared around 8 am, with the official sunrise at 8.24 am.
 The early bird in me stood ready to feed the dogs as I quickly dressed up, put the contact lenses, and had the obligatory porta-potty stop.
 Speaking of, this required some strategic planning given the several layers involved!